Letter #29 - 2005

 1. All Pawns on their first move can advance one or two squares.
 After their first move, they move only one square each.

-3. The intent of castling is to put the King in a safe place by removing him out of the Chessboard center.
+3. The intent of castling is to put the King in a safe place by removing him out of the chessboard center.
 A King placed at the center of the board is very vulnerable from the attack of the opponent's pieces.

 It is possible to checkmate the enemy's King when castling.
 In our Chess problems page at the Mate in one section, the 2 of 10 problem checkmates in one move when white castles: